|

 It took us 4 hours to dig the truck out.

-Way to hot for digging vehicles out.
+Way too hot for digging vehicles out.

 More bamboo bridges.